 Famous for: Shangri La, Doris Duke's oceanfront property, is inspired by the socialite's honeymoon through the Islamic world and features her extensive art collection from Iran, Morocco, Turkey, Spain, Syria, Eqypt, and India.
 She created the home as a private retreat; it was opened to the public following her death.

-Famous for: The White House serves as the residence and workspace for the current president.
+serves as the residence and workspace for the current president.
 Interestingly enough, John Adams was the first to occupy the house in 1800; George Washington actually lived in a mansion called the President's House located in Philadelphia.